Unnamed Memory: Light novels

 Written by Kuji Furumiya, the series started as a web novel published on the Shōsetsuka ni Narō novel website in September 2012.
 It was later acquired by ASCII Media Works, who published the series with illustrations by Chibi under its Dengeki no Shin Bungei imprint.
 The first volume was released on January 17, 2019.
 The sixth and final volume was released on April 17, 2021.

 In July 2020, Yen Press announced they licensed the series for English publication.

 A sequel series titled Unnamed Memory: After the End began publication on February 17, 2022.
+It will end in the eighth volume on December 17, 2026.